OS2sandbox/os2skole-PoC/README.md

-# 🎓 sandbox-skole
+# 🎓 os2skole-PoC
-Welcome to the **sandbox-skole** repository, a collaborative space for the [OS2Skole project](https://www.os2.eu/os2skole).
+Welcome to the **os2skole-PoC** repository, a collaborative space for the [OS2Skole project](https://www.os2.eu/os2skole).
 This repository serves as a foundation for future innovation and development in creating an open-source educational environment.

 ### :bulb: Inspiration